-The single biggest factor in snagging the best possible price on an airfare is FLEXIBILITY.
+The single biggest factor in snagging cheap flight deals on airfare is FLEXIBILITY.
 That’s the flexibility to fly some days before or some days after the desired date.
 Even a one day change can make a difference of several hundred dollars.
 Seasonal flexibility is also important.
 Perhaps a summer flight to Europe is the only time you can go because that’s when the whole family’s schedule lines up?
 Know that a summer European trip will cost you more.
-You may want to consider South America instead, when it’s off season.
+You may want to consider South America instead when it’s offseason.

 There is a catch with budget airlines.
 You knew there was a catch.
 But it’s a little catch so don’t worry.
 Nothing, absolutely nothing is included in the price- other than flying you from point A to point B. Want to select a particular seat?… it’ll cost you.
 Check a bag?… open your wallet.
 Have a snack?… fuhgeddaboutit!
 Nevertheless, I think that’s a small price to pay for a small price.